 - Tailoring of advanced structural ceramics, composites, and coatings: - Thermal barrier coatings and environmental barrier coatings - Nanocomposites of ceramics and carbon nanotubes or graphene - Ultra-high temperature ceramic composites

-- Synthesis, characterization, device fabrication, and properties of functional nanomaterials, including graphene and perovskites: - Novel solid-state solar cells - Graphene-based devices
+- Synthesis, characterization, device fabrication, and properties of functional nanomaterials, including hybrid perovskites and graphene: - Novel solid-state photovoltaics - Graphene-based devices

 Currently funded research projects in the Padture's laboratory includes: